scrasmussen/tools/gnu/README.md

-# Coarrays and GCC Installation
+# Coarrays and GCC  and MPI Installation

 You can try loading modules already on `Crescent`, but I've found if I want to use my own `GCC`, I'll need to install my own `MPI` before lastly installing